 Driftwood Canyon is recognized as one of the world’s most significant fossil beds.
 It provides park users with a fascinating opportunity to understand the area’s evolutionary processes of both geology and biology.
 Bird feathers are infrequently collected from the shales; however, two bird body fossils have been found here.

 In 1968, a bird body fossil was collected in the Eocene shales of the Ootsa Lake Group in Driftwood Canyon Provincial Park by Pat Petley of Kamloops.
 Pat Petley donated the specimen in 2000 to the Thompson Rivers University (TRU) palaeontology collections.
-This fossil bird specimen is tentatively identified as puffbird, Piciformes Bucconidae, of the genus Primobucco.
+This fossil bird specimen is tentatively identified as a puffbird, Piciformes Bucconidae, of the genus Primobucco.